powercodeacademy/phrg-local-development-env-setup/README.md

 1. Run `curl "https://raw.githubusercontent.com/powerhome/phrg-local-development-env-setup/master/bash_profile" -o "$HOME/.bash_profile"`

 Once the above commands have been run, start a new shell session.

-## Step 17 - Java

-Install Java Next, we’ll want to install the latest version of the Java Development Kit.
-To get that, head on over to the [download page](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and select the Java SE Development Kit for Mac OSX and install it.

 ## Step 18 - Faster cursor navigation